neelsoumya/dsSurvival/README.md

 ## Release notes

-v1.0.0: A basic release of survival models in DataSHIELD.
+v1.0.0: A basic first release of survival models in DataSHIELD.
 This release has Cox proportional hazards models, summaries of models, diagnostics and the ability to meta-analyze hazard ratios.
 There is also capability to generate forest plots of meta-analyzed hazard ratios.
-This release supports study-level meta-analysis.
+This release supports study-level meta-analysis (SLMA).

 A shiny graphical user interface for building survival models in DataSHIELD has also been created by Xavier Escriba Montagut and Juan Gonzalez.
 It uses dsSurvival and dsSurvivalClient.